OrangeJuice7/SDL-OpenGL-Game-Framework/docs/guide.md

 	- The mouse may also be moved to the edges of the screen to pan the camera.
 	- The camera can also be zoomed in and out by scrolling the mouse wheel.
 	- The camera can be reset by clicking the mouse wheel.
+- <kbd>F2</kbd> Takes a screenshot of the game and saves it as a BMP in the project's root directory.